Assistant Director of CVI Now, Parent Advocacy and Support at the CVI Center at Perkins

-Rachel is a special education teacher, a leading parent advocate for children with CVI, and a parent of a child with CVI, Henry.
-Rachel knows what it is like to fight for Henry’s success.
-She intimately knows the struggles, fears, joys and precious moments of hope that come with raising a child with a complex visual impairment.
-She works hard to implement a visually accessible day for Henry, including inclusive CVI instructional methodologies, interventions, and adapted materials.
+Rachel is an Assistant Director at the CVI Center at Perkins leading CVI Now and parent advocacy and support.
+CVINow.org is a go-to comprehensive online resource for CVI that is inclusive, current, and follows research and science.
+Rachel is a parent of a child with CVI, Henry, and knows what it is like to fight for Henry’s success.
+She intimately knows the struggles, fears, joys and precious moments of hope that come with raising a child with a complex visual impairment and multiple disabilities.
 Through her learning and advocacy, Rachel gained an in-depth knowledge of CVI and collaborated with families and professionals in the field.
-In 2018, Rachel presented on CVI and Behavior at the DC/Maryland AER conference and was part of the Family Education and Advocacy panel at the Perkins 2019 CVI Symposium.
+In the past, Rachel’s presented for CVI for TVI, DC/Maryland AER conference, and the Perkins 2019 CVI Symposium.
 Rachel was a guest presenter on CVI for George Mason University’s TVI Program.
-For the past two years, Rachel was the lead content writer for a team of incredible CVI parents and a web developer, who created a new website for the Pediatric CVI Society.
-Recently, Rachel helped lead an online campaign to motivate the CVI community to respond to the National Eye Institute’s Request for Information about its future strategic plan.
-As a result, CVI was the single most mentioned issue.
-Currently, Rachel is part of the first cohort that will soon complete the University of Massachusetts, Boston/Perkins CVI Certificate program.
+In 2020, Rachel completed the University of Massachusetts, Boston/Perkins CVI Certificate program.
 Rachel has worked in education for her entire career.
 She earned a master’s degree in Special Education from George Washington University.
 Rachel was a middle school special educator and English teacher for Montgomery County Public Schools (MCPS) in Maryland.
 She then joined the MCPS Secondary English Curriculum Office as an Instructional Specialist.
-In this role, Rachel developed curricula that infused blended and personalized learning, culturally responsive pedagogy and instructional technology to ensure all students experience agency and rigor.
+In this role, Rachel developed curricula that infused blended and personalized learning, culturally responsive pedagogy, and instructional technology to ensure all students experience agency and rigor.